JonahCoffelt/PyObj/README.md

 model = load_model('my_model_directory/my_model.obj')
 vertex_data = model.vertex_data
 ```
+Examples for how to access more data from the model are in the github examples folder.

 ## Format
 The format of the vertex data for an obj is stored in the model: